semuconsulting/pyubx2/README.md

 [Graphical Client](#gui) |
 [Author & License](#author)

-`pyubx2` is an original Python 3 library for the UBX &copy; protocol.
+`pyubx2` is an original Python 3 parser for the UBX &copy; protocol.
 UBX is a proprietary binary protocol implemented on u-blox &trade; GNSS/GPS receiver modules.

 The `pyubx2` homepage is located at [https://github.com/semuconsulting/pyubx2](https://github.com/semuconsulting/pyubx2).